 The vegetative communities within the boundaries of the Preferred and Alternate sites are limited to agricultural land.
-Impacts associated with both sites would be limited to removal of approximately seven acres of cultivated crops.
+Impacts associated with both sites would be limited to removal of approximately five acres of cultivated crops.
 Property owners would be compensated for any crop damage that would result from construction of this project.
-If any tree clearing should become necessary, the Applicant has indicated that vegetative waste would be removed from the site.
+No other vegetative community types would be removed as a result of this project.
 Staff concludes that no significant vegetative impacts are expected at either site.